 Waste treatment by-products are converted to biogas in a nearby facility

-The bottom line is that a municipal wastewater treatment is not a like a giant Brita® filter; what is not removed during treatment could enter a nearby lake or stream.
-Somthing to think about the next time you consider pouring medications, paint, solvents, pesticides, etc., down the drain.
+The bottom line is that municipal wastewater treatment is not a like a giant Brita® filter; what is not removed during treatment enters a nearby lake or river.
+Something to think about the next time you consider pouring medications, paint, solvents, pesticides, etc., down the drain.

 Clear water, of course

 For further reading: Policy Brief about advanced wastewater treatment